Seagate/cortx-experiments/Pacemaker/pcs_cluster_36_nodes_feasibility/scale-cluster-upto-36-nodes.md

 ```

 - Scaling/Adding resources
-  - Best way is to create resource with minimum node.
-And then scale nodes.
+  - Best way is to create resource with minimum node then add nodes to scale the cluster.
-  - when we create resource with 36 node then network traffics/cpu usage increases quickly.
+  - When we create resource with 36 node then network traffics/cpu usage increases quickly.
 To avoid this problem use below step.
   - **How to create/start resources in cluster:**
   ```
   # Create cib file